microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

 More Information
 ----------------

-To get more information about how to get started in Bot Builder for .NET and Microsoft Cognitive Services Bing Web Search API and LUIS please review the following resources: \* [Bot Builder for .NET](https://docs.botframework.com/en-us/csharp/builder/sdkreference/index.html)
+To get more information about how to get started in Bot Builder for .NET, Bing Web Search API and LUIS please review the following resources: \* [Bot Builder for .NET](https://docs.botframework.com/en-us/csharp/builder/sdkreference/index.html)
 \* [Bing Web Search